How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 1. Listen Without Judgment

 One of the most powerful things you can do is simply listen.
-Create a safe space where your loved one feels comfortable sharing their feelings, fears, and struggles.
-Avoid interrupting, judging, or offering immediate solutions67.
+According to Calm, create a safe space where your loved one feels comfortable sharing their feelings, fears, and struggles.
+Avoid interrupting, judging, or offering immediate solutions.

 - Use open-ended questions: “How have you been feeling lately?” or “What’s been on your mind?”

-- Acknowledge their feelings: “It makes sense you feel that way,” or “That sounds really tough”57.
+- Acknowledge their feelings: “It makes sense you feel that way,” or “That sounds really tough”

-- Avoid minimizing their experience or telling them to “just relax” or “stop worrying”3.
+- Avoid minimizing their experience or telling them to “just relax” or “stop worrying”

 2. Validate Their Feelings

-Let your friend or family member know that it’s okay to feel anxious, and that their emotions are valid—even if you don’t fully understand them.
-Phrases like “I’m here for you,” or “You’re not alone in this,” can be incredibly reassuring38.
+Let your friend or family member know that it is okay to feel anxious, and that their emotions are valid—even if you don’t fully understand them.
+According to Everyday Health, phrases like “I’m here for you,” or “You’re not alone in this,” can be incredibly reassuring.

 3. Be Patient and Respect Their Pace

 Anxiety often makes everyday tasks and social situations feel overwhelming.
-Your loved one may need to take things slowly, avoid certain triggers, or say no to plans.
-Be patient and don’t pressure them to “get over it” or participate in things before they’re ready12.
+According to Banner Health, your loved one may need to take things slowly, avoid certain triggers, or say no to plans.
+Be patient and don’t pressure them to “get over it” or participate in things before they’re ready.

 Let them know you support their boundaries and are willing to meet them where they are.
-Encouragement is good, but pressure can backfire and increase their anxiety12.
+Encouragement is good, but pressure can backfire and increase their anxiety.
+Recovery from anxiety is rarely linear—there will be good days and bad days.

 4. Ask How You Can Help